Jasper Weatherby: Professional

 In his first professional season, Weatherby made the opening night roster with the Sharks.
 He made his NHL debut on October 16, 2021, in a 4–3 win over the Winnipeg Jets, where he also scored his first goal.
 In making an immediate impact with the Sharks, Weatherby added 5 goals and 11 points through 50 regular season games before finishing the season re-assigned to AHL affiliate, the San Jose Barracuda.

 After attending the Sharks training camp in preparation for the season, Weatherby failed to make the opening night roster and was assigned to continue his development in the AHL.
 Weatherby registered just 3 goals and 6 points through 39 games with the Barracuda before he was traded by the Sharks to the Detroit Red Wings in exchange for Kyle Criscuolo on January 18, 2023.

 As a pending restricted free agent, Weatherby was not tendered a qualifying offer by the Red Wings to release him as a free agent.
 On July 3, 2023, he was signed to a one-year, two-way contract with the Nashville Predators.

 After a lone season with the Predators AHL affiliate, the Milwaukee Admirals, Weatherby went un-signed over the summer as a free agent.
 Approaching the season, he accepted an invitation to attend the training camp of the Edmonton Oilers on a professional tryout on September 19 2024.
-During the pre-season, Weatherby was released by the Oilers, however, he remained within the organization on an AHL contract with affiliate the Bakersfield Condors on September 26, 2024.
+During the pre-season, Weatherby was released by the Oilers, however, he remained within the organization on an AHL contract with their affiliate, the Bakersfield Condors, on September 26, 2024.

 On October 24, 2024, Weatherby signed with Czech Extraliga club HC Dynamo Pardubice for the remainder of the 2024-25 season with an option for another season.